Key differences between Mailgun and Postmark

 - Postmark does not provide 10,000 free emails each month like Mailgun.
 We start you with 25,000 free credits when you create your account but you will need to purchase more credits once those are used.

 - We do not recommend using dedicated IPs for most senders but do move senders to dedicated IPs at no additional charge once they reach a significantly large volume.
+As a result, you are never responsible for warming up an IP.
+We take full responsibility for managing IP addresses and warming them up.

 - Postmark does not have an email validation service.
 You can either continue using Mailgun’s validation endpoints or use a service like kickbox.io, to replace Mailgun’s email validator.